-Pursuant to 2.4.11 (c), during the prequalification round, potential subgrantees will be required to submit audited or independently reviewed financial statements from the past three years.
+Additionally, each subgrantee will be required to submit audited or independently reviewed financial statements from the past three years.
 If these statements are not available, unaudited financial statements from the previous year accompanied by a narrative explanation as to why audited statements were unavailable, will be accepted.
-Additionally, unaudited interim financial statements for the current year-to-date period must be provided.
-The Arizona Commerce Authority State Broadband Office will perform a ratio analysis on these financial statements to assess the organization's financial capacity and operational sustainability.
+Additionally, unaudited interim financial statements for the current year to date must be provided.
+The State Broadband Office will perform a ratio analysis on these financial statements to assess the organization's financial capacity and sustainability.
+If the subgrantee is planning to finance costs that exceed the grant amount, the State Broadband Office will evaluate the financial feasibility of proposed financing.
+Applicants in Arizona will also be required to guarantee compliance with all program requirements, including deployment milestones.
+The subgrantee may also submit an optional narrative attachment detailing any relevant financial changes that have occurred since the submission of their pregualification materials.